ReganRyanNZ/songbase/README.md

 - [done] First stage is to get a single song with chords in a copy-paste format.
 - Second stage is to get the whole book as back-to-back copy-paste songs.
 This is probably the best state because people still want to edit and move things around.

-### Duplicates

-- Exact duplicates will no longer be created (by some previous double-submitting bug).
-Near duplicates (e.g. one version without chords, one with) are tricky to catch.
-The best solution I can think of is to use Postgres's Levenshtein function to match string similarity, but that has a 255 byte max, so we'd need to combine it with a LEFT function to get the first 60 characters (assuming the worst case is all characters are 4 bytes), and possibly some kind of regex to remove chords from the comparison.
-Would be cool, but it's technically challenging enough that manual finding/fixing is sufficient for now.
-- What if I strip lyrics of all chords and non-chars, downcase, then compare the first 100 chars?
-Would have to be a script, because it's O(n^2).

 ### Better analytics

 - If a user stays on a song for more than 30 seconds, add to list of sung songs.
 Periodically sync that list with the server so we have records of what songs are sung.